 bioassay A biological test used to assess the effectiveness of UV disinfection for the inactivation of microorganisms.

-biocide Any substance or medium having the energy to destroy bacteria.
+biocide Any substance or medium having the energy to treat microorganisms.

 biofilm An accumulation of live and dead microorganisms which adhere to wetted surfaces such as pipes and membranes.
 Biofilm may promote the further growth of microbiological contaminants and can greatly affect the performance of an RO membrane.

 bio-remediation The biological degradation treatment of waste sludge and soils to breakdown organic and hydrocarbons to CO2 and H2O through the selective use of microorganism.

 birm The trade name of a special manganese-coated pumicite medium used as an oxidizing catalyst in water treatment.